spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/20-Week/02-Day/02-Day-LessonPlan.md

   };
   ```

-  * In the `render()` block, we return a Row component with a CardContainer.
+  * In the `return` block, we return a Row component with a CardContainer.
 We pass to the CardContainer title, image and handleBtnClick props.
 Note that the value passed to the `title` prop is invoking the `capitalizeFirstLetter` method on the first and last names of our user.

   ```js
     return (